Alpha (Grades 10-13 and Age 15 & Older)

 Alpha is a two-week high school camp focused on daily service.
 Alphas learn the value of hard work first hand, and they get to enjoy many of camp’s favorite activities along with relevant and focused Bible teaching and many special privileges that come with serving Covenant Harbor.
-Each Alpha camper receives a letter certifying that they have served 60 community service hours upon completion of their session.
+Each Alpha camper receives a letter certifying that they have served 60 community service hours upon completion of their session (50 hours for session one).
 Alpha members work behind the scenes in logistics, maintenance, food service, and program facilitation.

-Alpha Team sessions will be filled with campers who are at least 15 years old (as of the first day of their Alpha session) and have finished 9th-12th grades (2014-2015 school year).
+Alpha Team sessions will be filled with campers who are at least 15 years old (as of the first day of their Alpha session) and are entering 10th-12th grades (2019-2020 school year) or have recently graduated High School.
 Due to the unique nature of this program we are unable to make any exceptions to this policy.

 Three collegiate staff oversees the Alpha program on a daily basis and work with the campers as a group and individually to encourage spiritual growth.
 This program incorporates significant blocks of time each day devoted to serving camp while allowing for down time, bible study/teaching, relationship building, and fun events/activities.
 All the while the Alpha staff and often other summer staff will be building relationships and mentoring the Alpha campers.